jarumihooi/aapb-evaluations/the_instructions_for_developing_future_eval_tasks.md

   * This python module is yet to be implemented, however, part of it is present in [Clams_Utils Module](https://github.com/clamsproject/clams-utils).
     * The goldretriever code is commonly accessed so: `from clams_utils.aapb import goldretriever` and `goldretriever.download_golds(<params>)`.
   * **New Evaluations SHOULD use goldretriever where possible.** Tasks where golds data is not publicly accessible or are in a hidden repository due to copyright may differ.
+    * If golds data is in a different place than expected typical, automatic-goldretrieval placement within [aapb-annotation repository](https://github.com/clamsproject/aapb-annotations/tree/main), the code and documentation should explain while adhering to constraints due to privacy and copyright.
-  * The module should also include preds/golds mapping/pairing code, downloading/staging/accessing mmif+gold information, and common metrics.
+  * The module is also slated include preds/golds mapping/pairing code, downloading/staging/accessing mmif+gold information, and common metrics sourced as imports from established libraries.

 * Explain/document run commands/configurations and required file locations / file types.
   * Highly recommended to use a detailed CLI argument parser such as `argparse`.